I'm Mallory K., the breeder behind Clara’s Dogs located in Fairmont, MN.

 Meet in Fairmont, MN

-Mallory has been a member of Good Dog for less than a month
+Mallory has been a member of Good Dog for about 1 month

 Mallory was screened for responsible practices and has been a member since 2026.